 Religion

-Religion is a fundamental part of Burkina Faso; Islam is the most often used religion among Christianity and other African religions.
+Religion is a fundamental part of Burkina Faso; Islam is the most commonly used religion among Christianity and other African religions.
 Usually, the country encourages and applies religious tolerance.

 Food

-Apart from vegetables, meats, and sauces produced from peanuts or tomatoes, Burkina Faso's diet mostly consists in cereals such millet and sorghum.
-Like other stews, tô be a sort of porridge among the most often consumed dishes.
+Apart from vegetables, meats, and sauces produced from peanuts or tomatoes, Burkina Faso's diet mostly consists of cereals such as millet and sorghum.
+Like other stews, tô is a sort of porridge among the most often consumed dishes.
 The country also features a rich street food scene with moderately priced, mouthwatering cuisine available from roadside vendors.

 Cinema